-I began my teaching career at the Pimlico Centre for the Alexander Technique; the only centre established solely for the purpose of teaching the Alexander Technique to the general public- other centres tends to double as teacher training schools.
-I was asked to join the team of teachers by James Harwood, who set up the centre in 2006.
-Moreton Street is one of the London streets where the council rules that all ground floor premises have to be run as businesses with a shop front, so a lot of our custom comes from the fact that we're easy to see when you walk by.
+I began my teaching career at the Pimlico Centre for the Alexander Technique; the only center established solely for the purpose of teaching the Alexander Technique to the general public- other centers tends to double as teacher training schools.
+I was asked to join the team of teachers by James Harwood, who set up the center in 2006.
+Moreton Street is one of the London streets where the council rules that all ground floor premises have to be run as businesses with a shop front, so a lot of our custom comes from the fact that we’re easy to see when you walk by.

 There are eight of us teaching there at different times, and three separate teaching rooms, so when all three rooms are being used, it has great energy.